 The best book you’ve read this year-

-Last year when I did this tag I couldn’t choose a single best book of the year, so I just listed a bunch of my 5-star reads, and I think I’m going to cheat again this year….
+For the past two years when I did this tag I couldn’t choose a single best book of the year, so I just listed a bunch of my 5-star reads, and I think I’m going to cheat YET AGAIN this year….

 The best sequel you’ve read this year-

 Definitely The Restaurant at the End of the Universe by Douglas Adams.
 I’m so glad that I finally got to The Hitchhiker’s Guide to the Galaxy series this year.
 Those books are just hilarious to me and my sense of humor and they are so fun to read.

 New release you haven’t read yet but want to-